 From the latest insights on school discipline to restorative justice practices, Goff explores the impact of policing on the education debate, addressing a number of questions that have mobilized youth, parents, teachers, and communities across the country.

-Stockton Police Department Making Progress on Community Policing - Stockton Record
+Stockton Police Look To Open Dialogue With Community - Stockton Record

 Implicit bias describes the automatic association people make between groups of people and stereotypes about those groups.